gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Downgrading Reinforced Deepslate from 1.18.30.33 as a block to 1.18.30.31 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you Reinforced Deepslate as a tile item.

 **Beta 1.18.30.32**
-- *If a charged Sculk Block is being pushed with a flying machine while it is generating Sculk Veins, it can generate Sculk Veins that are in mid-air*
+- If a charged Sculk Block is being pushed with a flying machine while it is generating Sculk Veins, it can generate Sculk Veins that are in mid-air
-- *Aquifers can sometimes intersect with Ancient City structures and submerge/destroy big chunks of the structure*
+- Aquifers can sometimes intersect with Ancient City structures and submerge/destroy big chunks of the structure
-- *Reinforced Deepslate can be pushed by Pistons*
+- Reinforced Deepslate can be pushed by Pistons

-**Beta 1.18.30.33**
-- Structure voids currently generate throughout ancient city corridors.
-These are noticeable on their own, but sculk veins can generate on them making them observable.

 **1.18.30**
 - All types of Torches, redstone dust, Glow Lichen and Walls can be placed or attached to Bells
-- *Placing blocks in the lowest subchunk of a dimension and then reloading the dimension to save it and mining up all the blocks placed in the subchunk and reloading the dimension will regenerate the blocks mined up.
+- Placing blocks in the lowest subchunk of a dimension and then reloading the dimension to save it and mining up all the blocks placed in the subchunk and reloading the dimension will regenerate the blocks mined up.
 The side of the main end island does matter on what you'll get in the regeneration, on one side all it will do is regenerate the block without changing the data of the block at all (this is called VCR (Valid Chunk Regen)).
 On the other side of the main end island will regenerate the blocks but either make them invisible or unfunctionable (this is called ICR (Invalid Chunk Regen)).
 To tell which chunk is which type type of Regen (VCR or ICR) StormofLight and VirsRJ made a chart of chunks showing which chunks are ICR or VCR, it will be titled "ChunkRegenerationGraph.webp" in "Links".
 This glitch can be used to create unique blocks like half-beds, invisible shulker boxes, and headless pistons using ICR.
 This also allows for the creation of different types of wall skulls based on the placement and orientation of the skulls.
 Placing a skull on the ground gives a Wither Skeleton Wall Skull, while placing them against a wall in certain cardinal directions results in various skulls: West yields a Creeper Wall Skull, South a Steve Wall Skull, North a Zombie Wall Skull, and East a Dragon Wall Skull using ICR.
 You can also get tons of illegals from ICR by placing tile entities listed in this Minecraft Wiki page https://minecraft.wiki/w/Block_entity.
 You can also get tons of VCR listed in the "Valid Chunk Regeneration Illegals.txt" in the "Links" folder.
-Tutorial: https://youtu.be/IPCpwxhccsg?si=HzK8bc5HLcrKgLDP*
+Tutorial: https://youtu.be/IPCpwxhccsg?si=HzK8bc5HLcrKgLDP
-- *Giving Wall Skulll to armor stands and mobs will cause them to hold it in their hand, which when updating to 1.21.30 will cause the wall skulls to change to skeleton skull which allows for mobs holding skeleton skulls in their hand*
+- Giving Wall Skulll to armor stands and mobs will cause them to hold it in their hand, which when updating to 1.21.30 will cause the wall skulls to change to skeleton skull which allows for mobs holding skeleton skulls in their hand
-- *Putting Wall Skulls in an item frame and updating to 1.21.44 (when these skulls were removed) you wont be able to put anything in the item frame*
+- Putting Wall Skulls in an item frame and updating to 1.21.44 (when these skulls were removed) you wont be able to put anything in the item frame
-- *Trader Llamas before 1.19.0.20 will not be separate from llamas meaning that they will be titled llama instead of Trader Llama in their inventory screen.*
+- Trader Llamas before 1.19.0.20 will not be separate from llamas meaning that they will be titled llama instead of Trader Llama in their inventory screen.

 **Beta 1.19.0.20 - 1.18.31 (Downgrading) (Experimental) (0.12 Downgrading) (UBC)**
 - Downgrading a Mangrove door in block form from 1.19.0.20 to 1.18.31 will cause it to convert to Unknown Blocks and when updating them back in item form they will become unplacable

 **Beta 1.19.0.20**
 - All copper horn variants can be obtained in this version, putting the copper horns in an unplaced shulker box will save their data even when they're removed in 1.19.0.24/25

+**Beta 1.19.0.21**
+- Allays in this version have 8 hearts/16 health points instead of 10 hearts/20 health points

+**Beta 1.19.0.26**
 - Mangrove Roots and muddy mangrove roots can be used as fuel in Furnaces

 **1.19.0**
-- *Breaking Mangrove leaves with shears can drop leaves that don't stack with each other*
+- Breaking Mangrove leaves with shears can drop leaves that don't stack with each other
+- Placing a stonecutter in the east/west direction and mining it with silk touch will drop a stonecutter facing the wrong way in the inventory.
+They will stack with normal stonecutter.
-- *Iron Bars/Glass Panes don't connect to mangrove roots*
+- Iron Bars/Glass Panes don't connect to mangrove roots
-- *Pushing a lit TNT into a portal at the exact same time it explodes, it will summon an unstable tnt that appears all white and will stay that way forever*
+- Pushing a lit TNT into a portal at the exact same time it explodes, it will summon an unstable tnt that appears all white and will stay that way forever
-- *Cod, Pufferfish, Salmon, and Tropical Fish have 3 hearts instead 1.5*
+- Cod, Pufferfish, Salmon, and Tropical Fish have 3 hearts instead 1.5
-- *Wardens in this version could not be pushed by a player or a mob because they do not have the "pushable" tag.
-This will stay upon updating*
+- Wardens in this version could not be pushed by a player or a mob because they do not have the "pushable" tag.
+This will stay upon updating

 **1.19.2**
-- *Shulkers inflict Levitation 2 instead of Levitation 1.
-To keep this effect, you can let a shulker hit any scoopable mob and promptly scoop the mob with a bucket after it gets hit.*
+- Shulkers inflict Levitation 2 instead of Levitation 1.
+To keep this effect, you can let a shulker hit any scoopable mob and promptly scoop the mob with a bucket after it gets hit.
-- *Ravagers in this version have a lot slower base speed than Ravagers spawned in newer versions*
+- Ravagers in this version have a lot slower base speed than Ravagers spawned in newer versions
-- *Wardens in this versions were not pushable by the player*
+- Wardens in this versions were not pushable by the player

 **Preview 1.19.10.23**
-- *Cod, Salmon, Tropical Fish, and Pufferfish have 3 hearts/6 health points instead of 1.5 hearts/3 health points*
+- Cod, Salmon, Tropical Fish, and Pufferfish have 3 hearts/6 health points instead of 1.5 hearts/3 health points

 **Preview 1.19.50.21**
-- *When camels are bred, they use their current speed rather than their base speed.
+- When camels are bred, they use their current speed rather than their base speed.
 Therefore if camels are bred together after being splashed with swiftness  or slowness potions, their offspring will be faster/slower than their parents.
-This breeding process can be repeated endlessly.*
+This breeding process can be repeated endlessly.
-- *Hanging Signs can be attached to bamboo saplings*
+- Hanging Signs can be attached to bamboo saplings
-- *Hanging Signs have a max of 15 characters per line instead of 8*
+- Hanging Signs have a max of 15 characters per line instead of 8

 **Preview 1.19.50.21 - Preview 1.19.50.20 (UBC) (Experimental)**
 - Downgrading Double Bamboo Slabs and Double Mosaic Bamboo Slabs from 1.19.50.21 as a block to 1.19.50.20 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you Double Bamboo Slabs and Double Mosaic Bamboo Slabs as a tile item.
 - Downgrading a Bamboo door in block form from 1.19.50.21 to 1.19.50.20 will cause it to convert to Unknown Blocks and when updating them back in item form they will become unplacable

 **1.19.50**
-- *Using this setup you are able to obtain the moving block tile in vanilla survival https://youtu.be/45Q3etFd8Ic?si=3D2-OwYSMffgslAA*
+- Using this setup you are able to obtain the moving block tile in vanilla survival https://youtu.be/45Q3etFd8Ic?si=3D2-OwYSMffgslAA

 **1.19.70**
 - Inside Woodland Mansions, it is possible to get Efficiency I leather chestplate.
 The Efficiency I Chestplates are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
-- *Mobs bigger than the boats themselves can fit in it.
-The following mobs include: Ravagers, Horses, Skeleton Horses, Donkeys, Mules, Spiders, Iron Golems, Snow Golems, Guardians, Elder Guardians, Pandas, Polar Bears, Slimes, Magma Cubes, Ghasts, Zoglins, and Hoglins, and Zombie Horses (which you can get the spawn eggs for from the 1.16.1.2 glitch).*
+- Mobs bigger than the boats themselves can fit in it.
+The following mobs include: Ravagers, Horses, Skeleton Horses, Donkeys, Mules, Spiders, Iron Golems, Snow Golems, Guardians, Elder Guardians, Pandas, Polar Bears, Slimes, Magma Cubes, Ghasts, Zoglins, and Hoglins, and Zombie Horses (which you can get the spawn eggs for from the 1.16.1.2 glitch).
 > [!CAUTION]
 > If you get this illegal you won't be able to play 1.20.0, otherwise all mobs in a boat will be ejected.
 You must skip/wait for 1.20.10 to join without casualities
 - Requires Experiment: Suspicious Sand can be waterlogged